lmn451/screencast/README.md

 The folder you will select is the one that contains `manifest.json`.

-For this repository, that folder is:
+For this repository, that folder is the root directory containing `manifest.json`

-- /Users/applesucks/dev/sceencast

 If your build process outputs a different folder (e.g., `dist/` or `build/`), select that output folder instead.